arangodb/docs/3.10/http/authentication.md

 }
 ```

-Upon success the endpoint will return a **200 OK** and an answer containing
+On success, the endpoint returns a **200 OK** and an answer containing
 the JWT in a JSON-encoded object like so:

 ```json